rush340/dnd-ability-calc/README.md

 # D&D 5e Point Buy Calculator

-An ability score Point Buy calculator for Dungeons & Dragons 5th edition.
+An ability score Point Buy calculator for character creation in Dungeons & Dragons 5th edition.

 Currently a work in progress.